Fact Sheet H1

 Independents are members who do not belong to a party.
 They sometimes vote with the government, sometimes with the opposition, and sometimes do not support either government or opposition policy.

 If a party does not have a majority in the Legislative Assembly, independents can help them form government.
-This happened in the Assembly in 1999, when three independents supported Steve Bracks.
+This happened in the Assembly in 1999, when three independents supported the Labor party.
 As a result, the Labor party formed government.

 The Leader of the House is a government minister who organises government business and tactics in the Chamber.
 He or she works closely with the Government Whip and is sometimes called the manager of government business.

-The Leader of Opposition Business is usually a shadow minister and an experienced member of the opposition.
-He or she is also called the manager of opposition business.
+The Manager of Opposition Business is usually a shadow minister and an experienced member of the opposition.
+He or she is also called the leader of opposition business.

-The Leader negotiates the timing of debates with the Leader of the House.
-Generally, the leaders reach agreement over debate schedules.
+The Manager of Opposition Business negotiates the timing of debates with the Leader of the House.
+Generally, they reach agreement over debate schedules.

 The term 'whip' comes from a word used during fox hunts in the eighteenth century in the United Kingdom.
 A whipper-in (or 'whip') kept the hounds from straying from the pack.